mayankrjj/teaching-assistant-datascience-cuvette/AI_Tools_and_Reflection.md

 Section 6: AI Tools & LLMs
 🧠 Option A: Prompt Engineering

-Prompt used:
+Prompt Used:

-“Create a formula in Excel to calculate the % contribution of each country to total sales in a pivot table.
-Total sales are in column B, grand total is in B30.”
+“How can I calculate each country’s percentage contribution to total sales in Excel when working with a Pivot Table?
+I want to make sure it doesn’t break when I refresh the data, and it should work across different country rows automatically.”

 AI Response:

-Use the formula =B2 / $B$30 in the adjacent column to calculate the percentage contribution.
-Format the result as percentage using the % style.
-Use absolute reference for the total cell so it doesn’t change when you drag the formula down.
+The AI suggested creating a formula using absolute cell references like =B2/$B$30 next to the Pivot Table, ensuring that the denominator (total sales) remains fixed.
+It also recommended excluding the Grand Total row from conditional formatting and enabling the “Preserve cell formatting on update” option in Pivot Table settings to prevent formatting loss after refresh.

 Reflection:

 What did the AI do well?
-It gave me a precise, working formula along with contextual tips like using absolute cell references and formatting as percentages.
+It offered not just the formula but practical advice on working with Pivot Tables dynamically — especially preserving formatting after refresh, which saved time.

 What did I have to modify or improve?
-I adjusted the formula slightly to match my specific cell range and clarified instructions for visual formatting and filtering.
+I adjusted the cell references to match my specific table layout and fine-tuned the formatting steps for better clarity during walkthrough recording.